bijinbaby/KMP-Workshop/Session-2/DependancyInjection.md

     }
 }
 ```
+- We do this to inject ViewModels to the Android application
+- Since Koin is a Kotlin library, we will use a Koin module to inject View models directly to Android app

 #### Step 3.3 : Create MyApplication class and Start DI for Android(File will already be present).
 path : androidApp/src/main/java/com/trenser/newsapp/android/MainActivity.kt